Wilson breaks out of scoring funk, Avs beat Blackhawks 4-2

+It was an opportune time for the Colorado Avalanche forward get back on track.

-DENVER — Colin Wilson scored his first goal in more than a month, Philipp Grubauer stopped 29 shots and the playoff-chasing Colorado Avalanche earned their fourth straight win by holding off the Chicago Blackhawks 4-2 on Saturday.
+Wilson scored his first goal in more than a month, Philipp Grubauer stopped 29 shots and the playoff-chasing Avalanche earned their fourth straight win by holding off the Chicago Blackhawks 4-2 on Saturday.

 J.T.
 Compher and Sven Andrighetto also scored.
-Derick Brassard added an empty-netter for an Avalanche team in the thick of the Western Conference wild-card hunt with seven games remaining.
-They entered the day a point behind Minnesota for the last spot, with the Wild playing later.
+Derick Brassard added an empty-netter for an Avalanche team moved into the second wild card spot in the Western Conference, a point ahead of Minnesota and Arizona.
+The Wild lost 5-1 to Carolina later Saturday.

+“Big two points,” Wilson said.
+“It had a playoff atmosphere to it.”

-Grubauer kept up his torrid play by winning his fourth straight start.
-He’s allowed four goals over stretch.
+Grubauer did his part by keeping up his torrid play and winning his fourth straight start.
+The chants of “Gruuuu” grew louder with every save he registered.

+“Not one of my better ones, but I’ll take it,” Grubauer said.

 Jonathan Toews and Erik Gustafsson had goals for Chicago, while Corey Crawford stopped 21 shots.
 The loss was a blow for the Blackhawks, who are making a late charge but are now six points behind Colorado.